justinwj/Visio-Diagram-Generator/docs/PagingPlanner.md

 # Paging Planner Cheat Sheet

-The paging planner splits a diagram into printable Visio pages and reports segmentation metrics so that large datasets stay readable and regression‐proof.
+The paging planner splits a diagram into printable Visio pages and reports segmentation metrics so that large datasets stay readable and regression-proof.
+For guidance on how mitigations map to exit codes and fallback strategies, refer to `docs/ErrorHandling.md`.

 ## Runtime Summary